paper-submit-account/Minesweeper-for-LLM/README.md

 # Minesweeper-for-LLM
-This repository provides the code, data, and results for the paper: Assessing Logical Puzzle Solving in Large Language Models: Insights from a Minesweeper Case Study [[arXiv](https://arxiv.org/abs/2311.07387)]
+This repository provides the code, data, and results for the paper: Assessing Logical Puzzle Solving in Large Language Models: Insights from a Minesweeper Case Study.

 ## Requirements